Jeff Hostetler: Regular season

+Postseason

-Personal
+Personal life

 Hostetler now lives in Morgantown, West Virginia, and owns a construction company.
 Hostetler is a descendant of the Amish-Mennonite immigrant, Jacob Hochstetler, member of the Northkill Amish Settlement, the first identifiable Amish settlement in the United States.
 With his wife, Vicky (daughter of his college coach, Don Nehlen), he has three sons.
-Hostetler graduated with a 3.85 GPA and a degree in Finance from West Virginia University.
+Hostetler graduated with a 3.85 GPA and a degree in finance from West Virginia University.
 His nephew is Ryan Nehlen, who played wide receiver for the West Virginia Mountaineers.